-The Canon EOS 200D (called Canon SL2 in some regions) and the Panasonic Lumix DC-G9 are two digital cameras that were officially introduced, respectively, in June 2017 and November 2017.
+The Canon EOS 200D (called Canon SL2 in some regions) and the Panasonic Lumix DC-G9 are two digital cameras that were revealed to the public, respectively, in June 2017 and November 2017.
 The 200D is a DSLR, while the G9 is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (200D) and a Four Thirds sensor.
-The Canon has a resolution of 24 megapixel, whereas the Panasonic provides 20.2 MP.
+The cameras are based on an APS-C (200D) and a Four Thirds (G9) sensor.
+The Canon has a resolution of 24 megapixels, whereas the Panasonic provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G9 is notably larger (17 percent) than the Canon 200D.
 Moreover, the G9 is substantially heavier (45 percent) than the 200D.
 It is noteworthy in this context that the G9 is splash and dust-proof, while the 200D does not feature any corresponding weather-sealing.